LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 • have amazing customer service

-Remember, we’re focusing on small business marketing tools, meaning what might be a “pro” for a multinational corporation is actually an expensive “con” for a small business.
+As you read through this guide, remember that it focuses on marketing tools specifically for small businesses.
+What might be a “pro” for a multinational corporation is actually an expensive “con” for a small business.

 Search Engine Optimization (SEO) Tools